-The Board opposes any efforts to shift additional Department of Juvenile Justice (DJJ) costs to counties and oppose counties unfairly compensating the state for unfunded mandates.
 The Board supports legislation that provides opportunities for counties to develop, invest in, and implement alternatives to divert children and youth from secure detention facilities, such as intensive home detention, electronic monitoring and reporting centers.
 The Board opposes any policy increasing numbers of youth in adult facilities.
 The Board supports legislation that improves the accountability of the educational systems within juvenile detention facilities.